 - Missing screws, keys, or buttons

-- Unapproved device modifications, like a different device case, paint, decals, or other non-manufacturer changes
+- Unapproved device changes, like a different device case, paint, decals, or other non-manufacturer changes

-- Deep gouges or scratches on the device screen or case
+- Deep gouges or scratches on the screen or case

 - Discolored display